AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 No, you cannot purchase multiple Alibaba Cloud Marketplace images at a time.

-## If an image \(such as jxsc000010 or jxsc000019\) that was in use within a scaling configuration no longer exists in Alibaba Cloud Marketplace, what do I do to ensure that ECS instances can continue to be created based on the scaling configuration in the corresponding scaling group?
+## If an image \(such as jxsc000010 or jxsc000019\) in use in an active scaling configuration no longer exists in Alibaba Cloud Marketplace, what do I do to ensure that ECS instances can continue to be created based on the scaling configuration in the corresponding scaling group?

 We recommend that you select a suitable replacement image from Alibaba Cloud Marketplace to ensure that ECS instances are properly created in your scaling group.